About the Conference

 - You’ll meet with and build relationships with like-minded peers from across Aotearoa New Zealand.

 You will arrive in Wellington the day prior to the conference and meet with the CAPE team and other selected students, attend a special panel discussion hosted by the CAPEs, followed by a group dinner at a local restaurant.

 14 July – Attend NZIIA: Standing in the Future Conference

 - We encourage you to report live about the conference and its topics on social media.

 - Has this experience changed your perspective on any of the subjects covered?

-- Tag Latin America CAPE and NZIIA in your post
+- Tag the CAPEs and NZIIA in your post

 The Latin America CAPE will cover the following expenses:

 - Return travel to Wellington

 - Conference registration costs